-I love, love, love Argentina and was lucky enough to live there for almost two years.
-During my time there, we travelled the country extensively so these are my personal recommendations of the best places to visit in Argentina if this is your first time here.
+I love, love, love Argentina and was lucky enough to live there for two years.
+During my time there, I travelled the country extensively so these are my personal recommendations of the best places to visit in Argentina if this is your first time here.

 You can also download this itinerary so you can print it and start planning your own Argentina trip!
 Just click here to grab your PDF copy.